Barron Industries owns and operates 16 CNC machining centers including high-quality Makino, Mori Seiki, Haas, and Mazak equipment:

 CNC Machined Alloys.

-Barron Industries is experienced in the challenging machining of alloys such as 17-4 ph stainless steel, 90/10 copper, armor steel, cobalt, nickel and S7 tool steel… to name a few.
+Barron Industries is experienced in the challenging machining of alloys such as 17-4 ph stainless steel, armor steel, cobalt and nickel-based alloys.
 The machining of these alloys requires equipment with torque, HP and precision which is why we continue to invest in the highest quality CNC machining equipment.

 CNC machining finishes a part to the final blueprint dimensions and tolerances ready for use or final assembly.
 With the investment casting process, after a part has been cast, it is considered “near net shape.”
 However, some parts may require final machining in order to meet all the blueprint tolerances.
 Barron works to tight tolerances within a ten thousandth of an inch.
 We constantly evaluate and invest in the latest precision machining technology to deliver parts of impressive geometry to our customers from OEMs to aerospace, automotive, and defense industries.
 For example, Barron has cast, machined and assembled rocker arms that require holding a 20 millionths of an inch roundness on a bearing shaft.
 We purchased RONDCOM cylindricity inspection equipment to ensure that these tolerances were consistently maintained.